‘Gilmore Girls’ Revival Returning Is ‘Definitely Possible’ Says Show’s Creator

 — Gilmore Girls (@GilmoreGirls) December 14, 2016

-Amy did reveal that everyone had a fantastic time filming the Gilmore Girls revival, and that it had a “whole different feel” to it than the original series did.
+Amy did reveal that everyone had a fantastic time filming the Gilmore Girls revival and that it had a “whole different feel” to it than the original series did.
 As many fans know, A Year In The Life followed Lorelei and Rory Gilmore many years after the original series ended.
 Rory was struggling with her career and her whole adult life, while her mother was planning a wedding to her longtime love, Luke, and trying to choose a new path for them in marriage.
 The season ended with Rory shockingly telling her mother she was pregnant and then cutting to black.

 Gilmore Girls is currently streaming on Netflix, but fans are keeping their fingers crossed for more episodes in the future.